-Electric cargo bikes are great for making, fast and nimble delivery trips and are fast becoming the weapon of choice for many businesses and residents in Eurpoean cities like Vienna and London.
+Electric cargo bikes are great for making fast and nimble delivery trips and are fast becoming the weapon of choice for many businesses and residents in European cities like Vienna and London.

 They can typically carry up to 100kg of gear, which becomes a cinch with the help of an electric motor.